- 1 My Failed Attempts at Dunking (and it wasn’t even my fault)

 What really helped was visualizing a target I was trying to reach and pushing myself to beat my own “high score” during each workout.

-I think this mindset is a huge part of seeing success with Vert Shock – you have to push yourself with each jump and stop the exercise as soon as your effort level drops.
+Mindset is a huge part of seeing success with Vert Shock.
+You have to push yourself with each jump and stop the exercise as soon as your effort level drops.

 After training this way for five weeks, I finally got the reward I had worked so hard for.